martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 {{transfer}}.
 This request MAY also include the ETag header field from the bundled content.

-The resource at the transfer target URL might return a 304 (Not Modified) status code in response to a request that contains a Sec-Content-Origin header field if the content provided in the bundle known to the server to be sufficient.
+Using If-None-Digest {{IF-DIGEST}} allows the resource at the transfer target URL to return a 304 (Not Modified) status code in response to a request if the content provided in the bundle known to the server to be sufficient.

-\[\[TBD: Maybe it is best not to overload this header field with semantics of a conditional request and the above If-Digest is the right approach.]]

 The result is that the state from the bundle is transferred to the target origin.
 As the navigation is immediate, no state will have been created within